workshopapps/reputationmanagement.be.web/README.md

 5. To open the .sln file, you need Visual Studio 2022 to run the .sln file.
 To use the Visual Studio Code editor check from list number 7
 6. With the Visual Studio 2022
       * Open the .sln file using Visual Studio 2022
+      * In the terminal or cmd command shell run the following command to install ef:
+        ```sh
+        dotnet tool install --global dotnet-ef --version 6.*
+        ```
+        * Run the database contexts by running the following commands in the command shell:
+        ```sh
+        dotnet ef database update --context ApplicationDbContext
+        ```
+        ```sh
+        dotnet ef database update --context AppIdentityDbContext
+        ```
       * Click the Start or Play button to run your endpoints
       * A Swagger Doc is opened, displaying every enpoints, select and test your endpoints
 7. Using the Visual Studio Code Editor